Incrementality Bidding via Reinforcement Learning under Mixed and Delayed Rewards: Introduction

 To optimize the sequential bidding strategies in the online setup, there is an intrinsic exploration versus exploitation tradeoff in incrementality bidding.
-The advertiser needs to win to place the ad to learn the conversion incrementality, however, she also doesn't want to bid too high so that the conversion reward cannot cover her cost (payment to win the auction to show the ad).
+On one hand, the advertiser needs to bid high in order to win the ad placement opportunity and also to learn the conversion incrementality.
+On the other hand, she also doesn't want to bid too high such that her conversion reward may be less than her cost, i.e., the payment due to winning the auction.
 This observation naturally motivates our design of a model-based RL algorithm that adopts a UCB-style approach to balance exploration and exploitation.\footnote{We remark that designing model-free no-regret RL algorithms is an intriguing open problem.
 Due to delayed and mixed reward feedback, it appears challenging to use algorithms like Q-learning in the incrementality bidding problem. }

-\paragraph{Our Results and Contributions.} The main contributions of this paper are two folds: (1) we introduce an episodic MDP, together with a heterogeneous Poisson process, to capture the incrementality bidding problem; (2) we design a novel reinforcement learning algorithm for the advertiser to optimize her sequential bidding while learning incrementality simultaneously. \emph{Technically}, our main result is the design of an RL algorithm for incrementality bidding that provably has regret at most $\widetilde{O}(H^2\sqrt{T})$ and is near-optimal in terms of the dependence on $T$. \emph{Conceptually}, our result demonstrates the possibility of designing highly-efficient RL algorithms for incrementality bidding despite its various challenges.
+\paragraph{Our Results and Contributions.} The main contributions of this paper are two folds: (1) we introduce an episodic MDP, coupled with a heterogeneous Poisson process, to capture the incrementality bidding problem; (2) we design a novel reinforcement learning algorithm for the advertiser to optimize her sequential bidding while learning incrementality simultaneously. \emph{Technically}, our main result is the design of an RL algorithm for incrementality bidding that provably has regret at most $\widetilde{O}(H^2\sqrt{T})$ and is near-optimal in terms of the dependence on $T$. \emph{Conceptually}, our result demonstrates the possibility of designing highly-efficient RL algorithms for incrementality bidding despite its various challenges.
 To the best of our knowledge, this is the first work that analyzes incrementality bidding in an online setting theoretically.